Significant Class Actions:

 The fallout from the Supreme Court’s decision has been severe, effectively preventing millions of consumers from vindicating their rights and enabling massive corporate fraud such as the recent Wells Fargo unauthorized accounts scheme to go unchecked for years as recognized by members of the United States Senate committee investigating that scheme.
 The Consumer Financial Protection Bureau (CFPB) has announced its intention to ban forced arbitration and class action waivers, but that would only apply to consumer financial agreements.
 Public Justice and others, including Joe, continue to fight to overturn Concepcion or at least limit its harsh application.

-• INSURANCE POLICYHOLDERS – Joe has fought for policyholders’ rights in a variety of other class actions.
-They include:
+• INSURANCE POLICYHOLDERS – Joe has fought for policyholders’ rights in a variety of other class actions: